COVID-19 Resource Superstore

 Start-up firms that are newly licensed and/or certified are eligible today.

-Contracts
+Appropriate Contracts

 Fourth, appropriate contracts with hold harmless agreement for COVID claims.
 Options for insurance coverage that includes Proof of Disinfection to differentiate qualified biohazard/ remediation contractors from cleaning services.

-rISK AND INSURANCE SOLUTIONS
+RISK AND INSURANCE SOLUTIONS

 RIA/IICRC COVID-19 Report